intelligent-staffing-systems/demo-api/README.md

 This is useful for automatically using the local environment when you `cd` into the repo's directory, as seen below.
 Pyenv allows you to easily switch between multiple versions of Python, and Poetry is a tool for dependency management and packaging in Python.
 So it should end up being pyenv -> pip install poetry -> poetry install and run

-Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
-Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.
-Linting is also done via actions each time you remote commit.
-Occassionally run `pre-commit autoupdate` to get the latest repos for plugins, afterwhich you again run `pre-commit install`.

 ### pyenv commands
 ```